-Unlawful harassment, a form of employment discrimination, is unwelcome conduct that is based on EEO Considerations.
+Unlawful harassment, a form of employment discrimination, is unwelcome conduct that is based on a protected class.
 Harassment becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that could reasonably be considered intimidating, hostile, or abusive.